natanfudge/Crashy/Workplan.md

   - [ ] Implement actual restoration
 - [ ] Test on real server
 - [ ] Publish Crashy as the main domain
+- [ ] Enable SSL with crashy.net as the domain
 - [ ] Do some sufficient testing
 - [ ] Migrate new NEC client to original Crashy domain
 - [ ] Publish new NEC client